Ranjana1996/sharebite/README.md

 ### Test and Examples
 - I have tested out a few happy paths and sad paths.
 Postman request-response collection has been added for the same

-#### Note: Please contact me at ranjana.seshadri@tamu.edu/ranjana.seshadri@gmail.com if any additional details/clarifications is requred
+#### Note: Please contact me at ranjana.seshadri@tamu.edu/ranjana.seshadri@gmail.com if any additional details/clarifications is required